 Although active and athletic, English Setters are still prone to hereditary and congenital conditions that may adversely affect their health – as well as your family budget.
 Some of the conditions and illnesses English Setters are prone to include hearing problems such as deafness; hip trouble such as hip dysplasia; skin conditions such as atopy; blood disorders such as hemophilia A; and eye problems such as ectropion.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your English Setter has the misfortune of inheriting his dad’s poor hearing or mom’s bad hips, you’re protected.